-As at March 31,2022, the Company has cash and cash equivalents of \$6,612,624.
-In addition, the accounts payable and accrued liabilities of \$9,378,832 are payable within 12 months.
-The Company expects that its cash position will be able to finance its operations for the foreseeable future
+As at June 30, 2022, the Company has cash and cash equivalents of \$1,291,508.
+In addition, the accounts payable and accrued liabilities of \$9,404,542 are payable within 12 months.

 About PyroGenesis Canada Inc.

 PyroGenesis Canada Inc., a high-tech company, is a leader in the design, development, manufacture and commercialization of advanced plasma processes and sustainable solutions which reduce greenhouse gases (GHG), and are economically attractive alternatives to conventional "dirty" processes.
 PyroGenesis has created proprietary, patented and advanced plasma technologies that are being vetted and adopted by multiple multibillion dollar industry leaders in four massive markets: iron ore pelletization, aluminum, waste management, and additive manufacturing.
 With a team of experienced engineers, scientists and technicians working out of its Montreal office, and its 3,800 m2 and 2,940 m2 manufacturing facilities, PyroGenesis maintains its competitive advantage by remaining at the forefront of technology development and commercialization.
 The operations are ISO 9001:2015 and AS9100D certified, having been ISO certified since 1997.
 For more information, please visit: www.pyrogenesis.com.